mikechappelow/klink/README.md

   con <- klink_sql("DEV", "database_name")
 ```

-In addition to the brevity of the klink functions end users also gain
+In addition to the brevity of the klink functions, end users also gain
 the added benefit of not having to maintain credentials in their own
 code and individual publications.